sparesparrow/mcp-prompts/README.md

 ## Using the MDC (Cursor Rules) Adapter

-To use the MDC adapter for storage (experimental):
+To use the MDC adapter for storage:

 ```
 STORAGE_TYPE=mdc